pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 {% endhighlight %}

 The script simply visits feed and extracts title, link and author of the post, it then stores this data into MongoDB.
-Using hash of link as id is there to ensure that duplicate records are not inserted into collection, when you try to insert duplicate id in mongodb it stops this operation and returns an error.
-If this happens we know that we encountered post that we already had, this is important as we are plannig to run script at regular intervals and it can well happend that no new questions will be posted and client will see same page as before.
+We use hash of link [as object id](http://docs.mongodb.org/manual/reference/glossary/#term-objectid) to ensure that duplicate records are not inserted into collection.
+When you try to insert duplicate id in mongodb it stops this operation and returns an error.
+If this happens we know that we encountered post that we already have in database, new questions were added to db, and we are starting so see old content and we can stop.

 You can call 'questions' function, run it normally and perhaps print some results to see if it works ok.